xyproto/vt100/cmd/red/README.md

 * Letters that are not a-z, A-Z or simple punctuation may not be possible to type in.
 * Lines longer than the terminal width are not handled correctly.
 * Characters may appear on the screen when keys are pressed.
 Clear them with `ctrl-l`.
+* Unicode characters are not displayed correctly when loading a file.

 ## Hotkeys